adept-thu/Dual-Radar/README.md

 </table>
 </div>

-## License
-The `Dual-Radar` dataset is published under the CC BY-NC-ND License, and all codes are published under the Apache License 2.0.

-## Acknowledgement
+# Ⅸ. Acknowledgement
+* Thanks for the sensor support provided by Beijing Jingwei Hirain Technologies Co., Inc.

-## Citation
+# Ⅹ. Citation
-If you find this work is useful for your research, please consider citing:
+* If you find this work is useful for your research, please consider citing:

 ```
 @article{zhang2023dual,